Oral Surgery

 Medication

-Your dentist may prescribe medication to control pain and prevent infection.
-Use it only as directed.
+Your oral surgeon or dentist may prescribe medication to control pain and prevent infection in your teeth, gums, or jaw after oral surgery procedures.
+Use these treatments only as directed.
 If the medication prescribed does not seem to work for you, do not increase the dosage.
-Please call your dentist immediately if you have prolonged or severe pain, swelling, bleeding, or fever.
+Call your dentist or doctor’s office immediately if you have prolonged or severe pain, swelling, bleeding, or fever after dental surgery.

 Swelling and Pain